 What is Revlimid?

-Revlimid is chemically related to Thalomid® (thalidomide), another IMID, but has been found to be more potent in the laboratory and has different side effects.
-For example, significant sleepiness, constipation and painful nerve problems (neuropathy), common side effects of Thalidomide, are seen much less frequently with Revlimid.
+Revlimid is chemically related to Thalomid® (thalidomide), another IMiD, but has been found to be more potent in the laboratory and has different side effects.
+For example, significant sleepiness, constipation and painful nerve problems (neuropathy), common side effects of Thalomid, are seen much less frequently with Revlimid.

-In addition to multiple myeloma, Revlimid is also used to treat another disease (myelodysplastic syndrome or MDS).
+In addition to multiple myeloma, Revlimid is also used to treat other diseases (myelodysplastic syndrome or MDS, and mantle cell lymphoma).